• Join

 Interview: The Value of Medical Affairs

-June 10, 2020/in Competency, Strategy, Open Access, Value & Impact, Elevate Magazine, Leadership & Management Skills, Medical Strategy & Launch Excellence/by Medical Affairs
+June 10, 2020/in Strategy, Competency, Open Access, Value & Impact, Elevate Articles, Leadership & Management Skills, Medical Strategy & Launch Excellence/by Medical Affairs

 Joseph Eid, MD, SVP, Head of Global Medical Affairs at Bristol Myers Squibb, describes how Medical Affairs can ensure representation of the patient voice in product development, and the positive shift and elevated prominence Medical Affairs is achieving within companies.